-Students are also introduced to the impact of theater as an art form and the thrill of live performance.
-This school-year-long Artist Residency provides a safe and structured platform for students to creatively express themselves, enhance their literacy and writing skills, work collaboratively, and celebrate one another’s accomplishments.
-What makes the program unique nationally is that the residency is filled with working, skilled New York theater professionals and publishers interacting with the students, engaging them in workshops and discussions, and culminating in students’ work being published and then performed in an Off Broadway theater in Manhattan.
+Throughout this process, students are introduced to the impact of theater as an art form and the thrill of live performance.
+This school-year-long artist residency (October-May) provides a safe and structured platform for students to creatively express themselves, enhance their literacy and writing skills, work collaboratively, and celebrate one another’s accomplishments.